B. S. Raju: Chinar Corps Helpline

 for the population of Union Territory of Jammu and Kashmir.
-While inaugurating the helpline, Lt Gen B S Raju stressed that "Helpline number has been started to strengthen connectivity between people, Army in J-K." This helpline is also accessible through Telegram messaging app.
-This helpline over the time has proved its worth and receives hundreds of phone calls and has become a true "Madadgar" for the Awam of Union Territory of Jammu and Kashmir.
+While inaugurating the helpline, Lt Gen B. S. Raju stressed that "Helpline number has been started to strengthen connectivity between people, Army in J-K." This helpline is also accessible through Telegram, receives hundreds of phone calls and has become a true "Madadgar" for the Awam of Union Territory of Jammu and Kashmir.

 Khairiyat Patrol

-In order to assist the locals residing in remote areas Indian Army conducts Khairiyat Patrols, during Lt Gen B S Raju's tenure this cause got a special impetus in view of the COVID-19 challenges.
+In order to assist the locals residing in remote areas Indian Army conducts Khairiyat Patrols, during Lt Gen B. S. Raju's tenure this cause got a special impetus in view of the COVID-19 challenges.
 During the patrol, the Army reached out to Awam to know about their well-being and provided medical attention to those in need.

 Sports and Cultural Outreach Programs

-In an effort to strike a common chord with the local population Indian Army facilitates conduct of sports and cultural programs in J&K. To extend the reach of the activities Lt B S Gen Raju pushed for games at village level which are being conducted across Kashmir valley.
+In an effort to strike a common chord with the local population Indian Army facilitates conduct of sports and cultural programs in J&K. To extend the reach of the activities Lt Gen B. S. Raju pushed for games at village level which are being conducted across Kashmir valley.
 The village games were rustic games that were popular with the locals of the region and rejuvenated rural games.
 More than 100 such events were conducted in which more than 6000 children participated.
-The hardy youth of the higher reaches showed great enthusiasm for such events.
+The youth of the higher reaches also participated in such events.

 Running of Army Goodwill School

 The inclusion of digital learning in Army Goodwill Schools empowers the students by getting them to become more interested in learning and expanding their horizon.
 Power Grid Corporation of India Ltd in continuation to its CSR sponsorship for 'Digitization of the Army Goodwill Schools' has sponsored 10 more schools for digitization.
 This project was executed by iDream Social Edtech Foundation.
-The digitization has bought the AGSs at par with the best schools anywhere in the country.
-Teachers and students of these schools now have the access to the best instructional material in their tablets.
+The digitization has bought the AGSs at par with the schools across the country.
+Teachers and students of these schools have access to instructional material in their tablets.
 The results of AGSs in 10th and 12th Board exams have been improving every year.
-In fact, it is one of the best in the UT of J & K and now it would further improve the teaching-learning methods, to the benefit of the students of these schools.
-This initiative of Power Grid Cooperation of India Limited towards making a difference to the lives of Kashmiri students, mostly from under privileged section, is praise worthy and it fructified under the command of Lt Gen B S Raju.
+UT of J & K schools will further improve the teaching-learning methods, to the benefit of the students of these schools.
+This initiative of Power Grid Cooperation of India Limited towards making a difference to the lives of Kashmiri students, mostly from under privileged section.